Metroid Prime 4: Beyond | A Very Strong But Flawed Return

 Pros

-• Purposeful Combat: Shot system, psychic powers, and Control Beam enhance strategy and puzzle-solving.
+• Purposeful Combat: Shot system, psychic powers, and Control Beam strategy and puzzle-solving.

 • Immersive Design: Distinct biomes and audio cues guide exploration while reinforcing tension.